YagoLopez/ng-dashboard/README.md

 ## Insallation and Use

-1 - Using Node:
+1. Using Node:
 - Install: `npm install --save YagoLopez/ng-dashboard`
 - Go to project directory: `cd ng-dashboard`
 - Run: `npm install`
 - Run: `ng serve` from directory project
-- Metrics Graphics Chart Component is located in `mg` folder.
-If you want to use this component, copy this folder to your `app` folder and import `MetricsGraphicsMod` in your own module or import it directily from `/node_modules/ng-dashboard/src/app/mg/metricsGraphicsMod.ts`.
+- Metrics Graphics Chart Component is located in `mgChart` folder.
+If you want to use this component, copy this folder to your `app` folder and import `mgChartMod` in your own module or import it directily from `/node_modules/ng-dashboard/src/app/mgChart/mgChartMod.ts`.
 IMPORTANT: `d3.js` must be in your root app directory.
-This is where metricsgraphics.js search for this file.
-(Not due to this project design).
+This dependency structure is harcoded in metricsgraphics.js.
+It doesn't depend on this project.
-- Leaflet Map Directive is located in `leaflet` folder.
+- Leaflet Map Directive is located in `leafletMap` folder.
 If you want to use this directive, copy this folder to your `app` folder and import `NgLMapDir` in your own component.

-2 - Whitout node:
+2. Whitout node:
 - Clone or download the repository and follow the same steps as before

 ## MetricsGraphics Chart Component API